Auslander--Reiten theory in extriangulated categories: Introduction

 \section{Introduction}

 Auslander--Reiten theory, initiated in \cite{AR1,AR2}, is a key tool to study the local structure of additive categories.
-Its generalizations has been studied by many authors, and many of them can be divided into two classes of additive categories.
-The first one is the class of Quillen's exact categories, including finitely generated modules over finite dimensional algebras \cite{ARS,ASS}, their subcategories \cite{AS,K,R} and Cohen--Macaulay modules over orders and commutative rings \cite{A2,Y,LW}.
-The second one is the class of Grothendieck--Verdier's triangulated categories \cite{Ha1,RV}, including the derived categories of finite dimensional algebras \cite{Ha1}, differential graded categories (e.g.\ \cite{Jo1,S}), and commutative and non-commutative schemes (e.g. \cite{GL,RV}).
-Also there are many references studying Auslander--Reiten theory in more general additive categories (e.g.\ \cite{I,Liu}).
+Its generalizations have been studied by many authors, and many of them can be divided into two classes of additive categories.
+The first one is the class of Quillen's exact categories \cite{GR}, including finitely generated modules over finite dimensional algebras \cite{ARS,ASS}, their subcategories \cite{AS,K,R} and Cohen--Macaulay modules over orders and commutative rings \cite{A3,RS,Y,LW}.
+The second one is the class of Grothendieck--Verdier's triangulated categories \cite{Ha1,RV2,Kr}, including the derived categories of finite dimensional algebras \cite{Ha2}, differential graded categories (e.g.\ \cite{Jo1,Sc}), and commutative and non-commutative schemes (e.g. \cite{AR4,GL,RV2}).
+Also there are many references studying Auslander--Reiten theory in more general additive categories (e.g.\ \cite{I1,Liu,Ru2,Sh}).

-Recently, the class of extriangulated categories was in introduced in \cite{NP} as a simultaneous generalization of exact categories and triangulated categories.
+Recently, the class of extriangulated categories was introduced in \cite{NP} as a simultaneous generalization of exact categories and triangulated categories.
 The aim of this paper is to develop a fundamental part of Auslander--Reiten theory for extriangulated categories.
-More explicitly, we introduce the notion of almost split extensions and Auslander--Reiten--Serre duality for extriangulated categories, and give explicit connections between these notions and also the classical notion of dualizing $k$-varieties.
+More explicitly, we introduce the notion of almost split extensions (Definition \ref{DefARExt}), the (co)stable categories $\underline{\mathscr{C}}$ and $\overline{\mathscr{C}}$ of extriangulated categories (Definition \ref{DefCoStable}) and Auslander--Reiten--Serre duality for extriangulated categories (Definition \ref{DefARDual}), and give explicit connections between these notions and also with the classical notion of dualizing $k$-varieties.
 Our main results can be summarized as follows.